-This information is accurate as at the date of this Singapore Prospectus, the expected levels may be exceeded, up to the maximum indicated, depending on market conditions.
+This information is accurate as at the date of this Singapore Prospectus, the expected levels may be exceeded, up to the maximum indicated, depending on market conditions (e.g. during times of market volatility).
 The latest annual report and accounts will provide the actual levels over the past period.